About the Plain Text Project

 As I just mentioned, I'm a writer.
-I'm not a techie, and don't pretend to be, but I've embraced plain text for most of my daily work.
+I'm not a techie, and don't pretend to be one.
+But I've embraced plain text for most of my daily work.
+There's no reason you can't, too.

 Years ago, I was attracted to the simplicity of plain text for doing a lot in my life — writing, managing my tasks, organizing my day, taking notes, keeping a daily journal, and more.
-For a few years, I was seduced away by more glamorous software and web apps, but in the end I came back to plain text.
-Why?
-Read this article to learn why.
+For a stretch of time, I was seduced away by more glamorous software and web apps.
+In the end I came back to plain text, and I don't regret it.
+Read this article to find out why.

 Licensing and Such